South Bank

-In 1951 the Festival of Britain redefined the area as a place for arts and entertainment.
-It now forms a significant tourist district in central London, stretching from Blackfriars Bridge in the east to Westminster Bridge in the west.
-A series of central London bridges connect the area to the northern bank of the Thames Golden Jubilee and Waterloo Bridge.
+The name South Bank was first widely used in 1951 during the Festival of Britain.
+The festival redefined the area as a place for arts and entertainment.

+The area's attractions include the County Hall complex, the Sea Life London Aquarium, the London Dungeon, Jubilee Gardens and the London Eye, the Southbank Centre, Royal Festival Hall, National Theatre, and BFI Southbank.

 History

+Before the Thames was embanked, this area of Lambeth was often flooded, so the area was slower to develop than the north bank of the Thames.

 During the Middle Ages this area developed as a place of entertainment outside the formal regulation of the City of London on the north bank; this included theatres, prostitution and bear-baiting.
 By the 18th century the more genteel entertainment of the pleasure gardens had developed.

+By the 19th century, however, the usage had shifted to wharfs, domestic industry and manufacturing.
 The shallow bank and mud flats were ideal locations for industry and docks and went on to develop as an industrial location in a patchwork of private ownership.

-There was a shift in use when the London County Council required a new County Hall, which was built between 1917 and 1922 on the south bank near North Lambeth's Lower Marsh.
+In the 20th century usage once again shifted to entertainment.
+Change began in 1917 with the construction of County Hall, near North Lambeth's Lower Marsh. which replaced the Lion Brewery.
+Its Coade stone symbol was retained and placed on a pedestal at Westminster Bridge and is known as the South Bank Lion.
 The construction of County Hall returned the first section of river frontage to public use.
-This was extended eastwards in 1951 when the Festival of Britain caused a considerable area to be redeveloped.

-It was renamed 'South Bank' as part of promoting the Festival.
-The legacy of the festival was mixed, with buildings and exhibits demolished to make way for Jubilee Gardens, whilst the Royal Festival Hall and The Queen's Walk were retained as part of the Southbank Centre.
+This was extended eastwards in 1951 when a considerable area was redeveloped for the Festival of Britain.
+The area was renamed 'South Bank' as part of promoting the Festival.
+The legacy of the festival was mixed, with buildings and exhibits demolished to make way for Jubilee Gardens, while the Royal Festival Hall and The Queen's Walk were retained as part of the Southbank Centre.
+The Queen's Walk pedestrianised embankment is part of the Albert Embankment, built not only for public drainage but also to raise the whole tract of land to prevent flooding.

 During the years following the festival the arts and entertainment complex grew with additional facilities, including the Queen Elizabeth Hall, and other arts venues opened along the river such as the Royal National Theatre.
+In 2000 the London Eye opened, adding a large visible attraction to the area.
+The recent developments, particularly the South Bank Place project by Canary Wharf Homes, underscore the ongoing transformation of the South Bank into a vibrant residential and cultural hub, a trend that is set to continue with more riverside projects on the horizon.